Course Outline

 - Identifying critical steps, dependencies, handovers, and error points

-Practical exercise
+Practical Exercise

 - Mapping a relevant process and identifying key issues

-Day 2: Improvement Tools and Action Planning
+Day 2: Improvement Tools and Action Plans

 Applying PDCA for concrete improvements

-- How to structure an improvement initiative
+- Structuring an improvement initiative

 Kanban, visual management, and cross-team collaboration